sye8/AppleWatchHeartRateCollection/README.md

-# AppleWatchHeartRateCollection (Work In Progress)
+# AppleWatchHeartRateCollection
 Use ResearchKit and HealthKit to collect Apple Watch heart rate data on iOS devices

+Data is also sent to a local testing server via HTTP with SSL (self-signed certificate)

 ## OS Versions and Dependencies
 - Xcode >= 8.0 (well you also need macOS for that)